 We are a 501c3 non-profit organization.
 Whether your tech company just made billions , or you're just a regular non-billionaire person and you'd like to sponsor some of our work in the community by making a tax-exempt donation, we'd love that!
 You can donate here:

 I am a California State Board Licensed Acupuncturist and Associate Clinical Social Worker with a focus on integrative treatment for chronic pain, addiction, trauma and women's health.

 I currently practice at the Slow Poke Mission clinic.
 I have provided acupuncture in community settings since 2015 in partnership with service providers like Homeless Youth Alliance, Needle Exchange at the Haight Ashbury Free Clinic, Lava Mae, Healthright 360, Tom Waddell Clinic, and A Woman's Place Shelter and Drop-in Center.
 I have worked in clinical research investigating acupuncture's role in community health and social service settings at San Francisco General Hospital with UCSF's Osher Center and Edith Witt Senior Center.

 I earned my Master’s in Traditional Chinese Medicine (MSTCM) in 2014 and my Master’s of Social Work (MSW) at the University of Southern California in 2018.
 Through study and clinical practice in both disciplines, I strive to continue to deepen my understanding of trauma and its effects on mental and physical health.
-I held clinical social work internships with UCSF and the Center for Harm Reduction Psychotherapy, where I learned from and worked alongside pioneers in the harm reduction field.
+I held clinical social work internships at UCSF and the Center for Harm Reduction Psychotherapy, where I learned from and worked alongside pioneers in the harm reduction field.
 In addition to providing acupuncture through Slow Poke, I am a registered ACSW and work full time as a social worker in the city providing intensive case management services to adults who are diagnosed with severe mental illness and substance use.

 My goal as a dually licensed provider is to integrate important mind/body modalities into programming in community settings.
 Through comprehensive program development I hope to create an abundance of opportunities for underserved populations to access truly holistic care.